-And it’s thrived, growing into the world’s most valuable publicly traded company because it continues to build products that solve problems.
+And it’s thrived, growing into one of the world’s most valuable publicly traded companies because it continues to build products that solve problems.

-Today, AMZN’s near-$2 trillion valuation hinges largely on its Amazon Web Services (AWS) platform.
+Today, AMZN’s$1.2 trillion valuation hinges largely on its Amazon Web Services (AWS) platform.
 But its inception was not the product of a brilliant idea…

 Instead, Amazon’s strongest engine of growth today came about because of a recurring problem the company needed to solve.